tuanminh25/qu1zlet/README.md

     * Your implementation will need to include persistence of data (see section 4.7).

-    * Introduce tokens for session management (see 5.7).
+    * Introduce sessions for your login system (see 4.9).

     * You can structure your tests inside a `/tests` folder (or however you choose), as long as they are appended with `.test.ts`.
 For this iteration and iteration 3 we will only be testing your HTTP layer of tests.
 You may still wish to use your iteration 1 tests and simply wrap up them - that is a design choice up to you.
 An example of an HTTP test can be found in section 4.4.